Nuwira/tunggorono/README.md

 Please keep in mind that the master branch is unstable.

+## Language

+Tunggorono is using Bahasa Indonesia (Indonesian) for locale and main language settings.

 ## Installation

 Becaues Tunggorono is based on Laravel, the installation process is similar, just like installing Laravel.